 - Time Until Retirement

 I use Personal Capital to track my expenses.
 (Get a $20 Amazon Gift Card with this link when you add at least one investment account containing a balance of more than $1,000 within 30 days)

-The next step is figuring out how much time you have until you would like to retire.
+The next step is figuring out how much time you have until you want to retire.

-If you are 30 years old and would like to retire at 65, then you would have 35 years until retirement.
+If you are 30 and want to retire at 65, you would have 35 years until retirement.

 Now we can calculate our Coast FIRE Number: